-The "OTA Program Estimated Fees" document that summarizes fees annually can be found on the OTA program website at: https://madisoncollege.edu/program/occupational-therapy
+Information that summarizes fees annually can be found on the OTA program website under "View Tuition and Fees" at: https://madisoncollege.edu/program/occupational-therapy

 Additional funds may be needed for fieldtrips, fieldwork travel, workshops, conference attendance or professional association memberships.
 Instructors will itemize any related costs at course orientations.